-- 2. A GPA of at least 3.4 in all courses taken as part of the Neuroscience major;
+- A GPA of at least 3.4 in all courses taken as part of the Neuroscience Major;

-- 3. A brief (1-2 page) proposal of the project, outlining the research question to be persued, methods to be used, and expected outcomes that would support the hypothesis.
-A timetable to complete the project, and a written endorsement of the work by the faculty member who will sponsor the distinguished major project, should also be included.
+- A brief (1-2 page) proposal of the project, outlining the research question to be pursued, methods to be used, and expected outcomes that would support the hypothesis.
+A timetable to complete the project and a written endorsement of the work by the faculty member who will sponsor the distinguished major project should also be included.

-Paperwork needs to be completed and approved before the end of classes in the Spring semester.
+Paperwork needs to be completed and approved before the end of classes in the sixth semester.

 To gain admission to the DMP, the student submits his/her cumulative and Neuroscience GPA (with transcripts) and a proposal to the Director of the DMP.
 The names of the primary (i.e., mentor) and secondary faculty readers and the declared graduation date must also be included.
-Once admitted, the student registers for three credits of NESC 4970 in the first semester of their fourth year.
-In this course, students conduct their research under the supervision of a UVa faculty member who directs research in neuroscience.
-In the second semester, the student registers for NESC 4980 to complete any unfinished research that may remain and write a thesis.
+Once admitted, the student registers for three credits of NESC 4970 in the first semester of the fourth year.
+In this course, students conduct research under the supervision of a UVA faculty member who directs research in neuroscience.
+In the second semester, the student registers for NESC 4980 to complete any unfinished research and write a thesis.
 The research project is intended to foster independent thought and develop the student’s critical ability to formulate and conduct scientific research.
-The date of the student’s final submission of the DMP thesis to the committee is two weeks before the last day of classes that semester.
+The date of the student’s final submission of the DMP thesis to the committee is two weeks before the last day of classes for that semester.
 The two-member faculty committee (mentor and second reader) reports its evaluation of the thesis to the DMP Director by the first day of the exam period.
-The executive committee of the major then considers the thesis evaluation along with the student’s academic record to submit a final level of distinction (Distinction, High Distinction, and Highest Distinction) to the College Registrar.
+The executive committee of the major then considers the thesis evaluation, along with the student’s academic record, to submit a final level of distinction (Distinction, High Distinction, and Highest Distinction) to the College Registrar.
 Students also receive a grade for NESC 4970 and NESC 4980.
 Graduation with Distinction as part of the Distinguished Majors Program requires a GPA of 3.4 or greater both in cumulative and NESC Major courses.